LIX-shape-analysis/GeomFmaps/README.md

 * Datasets : you will need a training set and a test set.
 This algorithm works with meshes, so the train and test set need to be made of meshes (off files are supported).
 Also, make sure your meshes are **aligned to one axis**.
 They can be rotated along this axis if you use data augmentation.
 Naturally, train and test sets need to be aligned to the same axis.

-* Preprocessing : go to MATLAB_TOOLS folder, adapt the code there to your dataset.
+* Preprocessing : go to the «MATLAB_Tools/» folder, adapt the code there to your dataset.
 The matlab script will compute the eigen functions of the intrinsic Laplacian on the meshes and store them in a «spectral/» folder.

 * Add a new config Class : Create a file with the name of your training (and test) set, with the parameters you want for your model in the «config/» folder.
 Some are already included (FAUST, SCAPE and SHREC re-meshed for instance).